 In the drop-down menu, select "Query Settings" to open a window similar to the one below.
 Confirm that any references to Legacy SQL are unselected.

 Another option is to include the following command at the top of your SQL statement in the web interface as shown below:

 For more information on constructing SQL statements, check out the BigQuery SQL Reference.

-- Censys datasets are extremely wide (often containing thousands of columns).
-This means that seemingly simple queries (e.g., finding a single record about a host:
+Censys datasets are extremely wide, often containing thousands of columns, so seemingly simple queries (e.g., finding a single record about a host:

-SELECT * FROM ipv4_public.current WHERE ip = '220.127.116.11'will process several terabytes of data.
-This can be costly ($5-10 for the single query) if you're not careful.
-You can easily reduce these costs by only selecting the columns you need and by combining several small queries into a single larger query.
+SELECT * FROM censys-io.universal_internet_dataset.current WHERE host_identifer.ipv4 = '184.108.40.206' will process several terabytes of data.
+This can be costly ($5-10 for the single query).
+Reduce these costs by only selecting the columns you need or by combining several small queries into a single larger query.

 - Standard SQL Only.
 BigQuery does not allow mixing standard and legacy SQL.
 This means that Censys views can only be queried using Standard SQL.

 - No Direct Export Jobs.
 The results of queries against Censys views cannot be directly exported to a file on Google Cloud Storage.
 If you want to export results, you'll need to save the results of your query to a temporary table and export that to an external file.

 - No Wildcard Queries.
 You cannot reference a view in a wildcard table query.
 Instead, you'll need to explicitly reference the tables you want to query.

 If these limitations are causing significant problems, please reach out to our team at email@example.com.